 Even though the food fell short of our expectations, we enjoyed the atmosphere in this exquisite dining room.
 After lunch, we took a leisurely tour through the adjacent Roman Baths.
 A separate postings will talk about the time spent at the Roman Baths.

 Before returning to London, we surveyed our dinner options.
 We had heard that Jamie Oliver had opened a restaurant in Bath-Jamie’s Italian Bath.
 Unlike the Pump Room which was centrally located, Jamie’s was off the beaten track.
 Finding the inconvenient location was well worth the effort.
+This second Bath restaurant was a true delight.

 The most impressive appetizer was a special bruschetta that can be seen above the bowl of chips.